stratum-mining/stratumprotocol.org/src/features.md

 #### Motivation & Impact

 As stated above in the Multiplexing section, the primary motivation for enabling data about different jobs to be transmitted on a single connection is to reduce physical infrastructure complexity and overhead costs.

+## Extensions

+The Bitcoin mining industry evolves quickly and it is expected that participants in the industry will wish to add functionality to this protocol over time as extensions.
+We’ve left extensions largely undefined in the Stratum V2 BIP, but we have outlined some basic requirements which all extensions must comply with/be aware of.
+These can be found in the Protocol Extensions section.

+#### Technical Description

+Protocol extensions in Stratum V2 may be defined by using a non-zero extension_type field in the message header.
+Extensions in the range 0x4000 - 0x7fff are considered “experimental” and aren’t present in production equipment.
+Extensions that have been allocated for the specific purpose they address will be present in the ‘Currently Available Extensions’ section of this site.

+One of our design goals with Stratum V2 is to enable simple support for vendor-specific extensions without polluting the mining protocol or complicating pool implementation.
+Thus, it is possible to request extension_type allocations for vendor-specific proprietary extensions to be used in production hardware.
+To do so, a brief description of the extension’s intended use case should be sent to the Bitcoin Protocol Development List and [here](https://help.slushpool.com/en/support/tickets/new).

+For a complete description of requirements for extensions, see the Protocol Extensions section of the Stratum V2 BIP.